guesswho1234/Rex/README.md

 Second, make sure to have `libsodium-dev` and `libpopppler-cpp-dev` available on your system.

-Third, start up in the base directory via `shiny::runApp()` or, alternatively, via RStudio by opening and running `app.R`.
+Third, start up via `shiny::runApp(appDir = 'base directory containing app.R', host = '127.0.0.1', port = 8180);` or, alternatively, via RStudio by
+opening and running `app.R`.

 ### Heroku [heroku-22 stack, Dpkg and R (shiny) framework]